General subjects

 Do captive plains zebra (E. burchelli) have a preference for individual grass species?

-1Sparsholt College, Sparsholt, Winchester, Hampshire, 2Trinity College, Dublin, Ireland.
+S. Armstrong1, N. Marples21Sparsholt College, Sparsholt, Winchester, Hampshire, 2Trinity College, Dublin, Ireland.

 Most herbivores have been found to be selective in their plant choices whilst grazing.
-The aim of this project was to give recommendations regarding the ‘ideal’ grass mix for paddocks used to house captive zebra.
+The aim of this project was to give recommendations regarding the ideal grass mix for paddocks used to house captive zebra.
 In order to do this it was necessary to perform a series of taste tests to determine whether the zebra have a preference for individual species of grass.
 This study also looked at whether specific nutrients had an influence on the preferences shown for individual grass species or whether other factors such as physical form had an effect.

 The research took place at Dublin Zoo, Ireland, where the herd consisted of six zebra; one castrated